 When you forgive someone your memory isn’t suddenly wiped clean of the offense.
 I know God can do this – and I’m thankful He can.
-Honestly, thought, it almost seems forgetting the offense would be the easy way.
+Honestly, though, it almost seems forgetting the offense would be the easy way.
 If we could simply not remember what was done wrong to us by choosing to forgive, who wouldn’t?
 My suspicion is God wants forgiveness to be more intentional than this.

 Regaining automatic trust

 You don’t immediately begin to trust the person who injured you when you forgive them.
 And, if you think about it, that wouldn’t even be logical.
-Trust is earned, and the person who wronged us must earn trust again.
+Trust is earned and the person who wronged us must earn trust again.

 Removal of consequences